aaayon91/fetch-rewards/README.md

 ### New Transaction Form:
 ![](/public/images/newtransaction.png)
-#### With this form user are able to add new transactions to their accounts.
+#### With this form users are able to add new transactions to their accounts.
 <br>
 <br>